srmeier/KnightOnline/readme.md

 </p>

 <p align="left">
 This code is for academic purposes only!
-If you have questions or would like help getting started feel free to contact me via email at “info@stephenmeier.net” or visit the <a href="http://codingbackwards.in/index.php">forums</a>.
+If you have questions, or would like help getting started, feel free visit the <a href="http://codingbackwards.in/index.php">forums</a>.
 </p>

 #### Note: